Car Rental, Driver Service, and Guides in India

 - Stay and meal allowance for the driver

-- Car prices can vary from company to company, the prices given here are an approximation
+- Car rental prices can vary from company to company and region to region, the prices given here are an approximation.

 Would the driver speak English?

 It really depends on different factors and varies from driver to driver.
 In more touristy regions like Rajasthan and Kerala, it’s easier to find an English-speaking driver while in the Northeast or in the Himalayas in the North it might be more difficult.
 The English won’t ever be absolutely fluent and he might not be able to answer all questions but we know that the drivers we book always try their very best to be understandable and helpful in the best possible way.

 Can the driver double up as a guide?

 With a car rental, the question always turns to guides, but unfortunately, no they can’t.
 Guides go through a study program to receive a license to work in India.
 With the license, they not only accompany you inside all monuments but also give you a deep understanding and insight for the history and purpose of each place.

 The drivers rarely know enough about the cities from a historical perspective.
 However, they’ll most likely have their own tales surrounding places and monuments.
 They often like to talk about their families and their own culture.
 If you meet a chatty driver it’s definitely an experience you won’t get anywhere else!

 For those of you who still want to gain a deeper and stronger grasp on Indian culture and its history, a guided service might be the thing for you.